EWPD in the SMEFT to dimension eight: Discussion and Conclusions

 \section{Discussion and Conclusions}

 In this paper we have developed and reported the first analysis of EWPD in the SMEFT to dimension eight.
 This result was enabled by the geoSMEFT formulation of the SMEFT reported in Refs.~\cite{Helset:2020yio,Hays:2020scx}.
 The interpretation of EWPD in the SMEFT has been subject to significant controversy over the years.
 A cautious interpretation of EWPD has been advocated in some works, when determining constraints on $\mathcal{L}^{(6)}$ parameters in the SMEFT, due to the neglect of loop corrections, and dimension-eight operator effects in a leading order SMEFT analysis of LEP data.
 More aggressive interpretations of LEP data in the SMEFT have also been advanced.
 All of the unknown corrections leading to past differences of opinion are calculable in a well-defined formulation of the SMEFT.
 Recently, loop corrections for LEP observables in the SMEFT have been reported in Refs.~\cite{Hartmann:2016pil,Dawson:2018liq,Dawson:2019clf}.
-In this paper we have reported the dimension-eight corrections.
+In this paper we have reported the dimension-eight corrections; see Appendix~\ref{loopvsdim8} for a comparative discussion of loop corrections versus $\mathcal O(v^4/\Lambda^4)$ effects, both from the bottom-up SMEFT perspective and for the two UV models discussed.
 The key point is that such calculable corrections introduce more parameters into the predictions of LEP observables, compared to the number of parameters present in a naive $\mathcal{L}^{(6)}$ SMEFT analysis.
 We encourage the reader to draw their own conclusion on how the interpretation of LEP EWPD is impacted by the dimension-eight contributions that are now known, and reported in this work.

 \acknowledgments We thank Chris Hays for insightful discussions.
 M.T. acknowledges support from the Villum Fund, project number 00010102.
 T.C. acknowledges funding from European Union’s Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No. 890787.
 The work of A.M. is partially supported by the National Science Foundation under Grant No. Phy-1230860.
 A.H. is supported by the U.S. Department of Energy (DOE) under Award Number DE-SC0011632 and by the Walter Burke Institute for Theoretical Physics.